loic-sharma/BaGet/docs/index.md

 ## Run BaGet

-You can run BaGet on your preferred platform:
+You can run BaGetter on your preferred platform:

 * [On your computer](installation/local.md)
 * [Docker](installation/docker.md)